Property Management Blog

 • Name and addresses.
 Landlords must disclose to their tenants the name and address of the owner.

 • Security Deposit.
-An Arizona residential landlord must also let their tenant know of the deposit amount, as well as their security deposit rights
+An Arizona landlord must also let their tenant know of the deposit amount, as well as their security deposit rights

 Tenant Obligations and Rights